 - 15. The annual accounts audit will be the foundation and source for much of the audit work necessary to support our judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
 Our audit approach includes: - understanding the business of the Joint Committee and the associated risks which could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how these will be included in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide sufficient audit evidence as to whether the financial statements are free of material misstatement. - 16.
-We will give an opinion on: - whether the financial statements give a true and fair view of the state of affairs of the Joint Committee as at 31 March 2020 and of the income and expenditure for the year; - whether the annual accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom - whether the annual accounts have been prepared in accordance with relevant legislation. - 17.
-We review other information published within the annual accounts including the management commentary, annual governance statement and the remuneration report.
-We give an opinion on whether they have been prepared in accordance with the appropriate regulations and guidance.
+We will give an opinion on whether the financial statements: - give a true and fair view of the state of affairs of the Joint Committee as at 31 March 2021 and of the income and expenditure of the year then ended; - have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom; - have been prepared in accordance with relevant legislation.

+Other information in the annual accounts

+17. We review other information published within the annual accounts including the management commentary, annual governance statement and the remuneration report.
+We give an opinion on whether they have been prepared in accordance with regulations and guidance.
 We also read and consider any other information in the annual accounts and report any material inconsistencies.